Vibha Dadheech

 Vibha has received the Life-time Achievement Award 2015 at the 25th Gopi Krishna Mahotsav, Mumbai for serving Kathak for over 50 years.
 She collaborated with 40 other artists to create Kala Arpan that was launched by Sri Ravi Shankar.

 Family

 Vibha was born to noted Gandhian freedom fighter Shri Bhramarji Gupta and Purna Gupta at Bilaspur (then Madhya Pradesh).
 She is the youngest of four siblings and is married to the Kathak dancer and educationist Puru Dadheech.
-She has two sons.
+She has two sons and a daughter.